 - The MicroEP/MSEN director and the student's dissertation committee reviews the candidacy research proposals and attends the research candidacy presentations.
 Constructive feedback is given to the students regarding strengths and areas for improvement as needed.
 If the students' faculty chair, dissertation committee, and/or the MicroEP/MSEN director feel that sufficient detail is not proposed/presented, the student will be asked to improve upon the proposal and present a second time (typically within 1 month of the first attempt).
 If the student does not reveal the necessary improvement, they will not be admitted as Ph.D.
-Candidates. - In 2023, Associate Director/Director Dr. Matt Leftwich conducted a series of candidacy exam preparation sessions with the students scheduled to participate in the candidacy exam.
-These sessions provided an in-depth introduction to the requirements of the exam, reviewed best practices in preparing for and taking the candidacy exam, and provided guidance to students to take steps in advance to prepare themselves for the candidacy exam.
-Examples included preparing a schedule for the exam in advance; notifying those potentially affected of the process; developing proficiency with a reference/citation manager; increasing familiarity with library and research resources available on campus; reviewing previous candidacy exam questions; drafting an outline of a response to an anticipated question; improving oral and written communication skills; and discussion of professional responses to input from evaluators. - We anticipate making continual improvements to the training documents and templates as students and faculty feedback continue to guide the evolution of the MicroEP/MSEN candidacy exam process.
+Candidates. - Preparation for the exam is made during the initial two sequence of seminar classes, MSEN 58101, and 59101, as well as in the research proposal writing course, MSEN 63203.
+This includes, but is not limited to preparing a schedule for the exam in advance; notifying those potentially affected of the process; developing proficiency with a reference/citation manager; increasing familiarity with library and research resources available on campus; reviewing previous candidacy exam questions; drafting an outline of a response to an anticipated question; improving oral and written communication skills; and discussion of professional responses to input from evaluators. - We anticipate making continual improvements to the training documents and templates as students and faculty feedback continue to guide the evolution of the MicroEP/MSEN candidacy exam process.